Trump drops 6 points in post-debate GOP poll

 The poll surveyed 1,000 registered voters and has a margin of error of 3 percentage points.

-The findings indicate that Trump may pay a price with some Republican primary voters for his decision to skip the first debate, though it’s difficult to tell from a single survey and he maintains a commanding lead over the field.
+The findings indicate Trump may pay a price with some Republican primary voters for his decision to skip the first debate, though it’s difficult to tell from one survey, and he maintains a commanding lead over the field.

-He instead opted to record an interview with former Fox News host Tucker Carlson, which was published to social media at the same time the debate began.
+He instead opted to record an interview with former Fox News host Tucker Carlson, which was published on social media at the same time the debate began.

 “While Trump saw a slight dip in support, the question from this poll is whether this is a blip for Trump or if the other Republican candidates will be able to rally enough support to be competitive for the caucus and primary season,” Spencer Kimball, executive director of Emerson College Polling, said in a statement.